-Transifex iOS SDK is a collection of tools to easily localize your iOS applications
+Transifex iOS SDK is a collection of tools for easily localizing iOS applications using Transifex Native.

-The SDK can fetch translations over the air (OTA), manages an internal cache of translations
+The SDK can fetch translations over the air (OTA), manage an internal cache of translations, and work seamlessly without requiring the developer to change the app's source code.

 Learn more about Transifex Native.